UDP: User Datagram Protocol

 UDP (User Datagram Protocol) is a simple transport layer protocol defined in RFC 768.
-It is designed to run on top of IP and it’s IP protocol number is 17.
+It is designed to run on top of IP and is assigned IP protocol number 17.

-Instead of initiating a connection, UDP simply splits data into discrete segments and sends them independently.
+Instead of initiating a connection, UDP splits data into discrete segments and sends them independently.
 Because there is no sequencing information, the recipient cannot guarantee whether all of the data sent has been received.
-UDP does still have a checksum so corrupted data can be discarded, but it is not resent if there is an issue.
+UDP does still have a checksum, so corrupted data can be discarded, but it is not resent if there is an issue.

 It is still possible for applications to perform error checking and correction at the application layer if necessary.
 For example, if transferring files, you could run a checksum against the fully received file.

 Because UDP does not establish connections or implement flow control, far fewer packets need to be sent to transfer data.
-The UDP header is also much simpler, with just 4 fields and no options.
+The UDP header is also much more basic, with just 4 fields and no options.

 Hosts manage network connections using sockets which are defined by:

 When a client sets up a connection for an application, it will assign an unused port as the source port.
 A port number from the ephemeral/dynamic range is used for the connection – it is just assigned for the duration of the connection.
 All data received on this port is sent on to that application until the connection is terminated.

 The destination port that data is sent to is more specific.
 Popular applications have been assigned port numbers which clients set as the destination port.
 For example, DNS traffic uses port 53.
 The server side of the connection can then differentiate between clients using the combination of IP address and the client source port.

 There are three ranges of port numbers.
 IANA (the Internet Assigned Numbers Authority) maintain a registry of port numbers and suggested ranges: